BetterBuiltFool/weaktree/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Weaktree provide tree nodes that don't make strong references to their data, and can clean themselves up when their data expires.
+Weaktree provides tree nodes that don't make strong references to their data, and can clean themselves up when their data expires.
 WeakTreeNodes also provide several handy iteration method for easy traversal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>